openssl/openssl/Configurations/README-design.md

                   resulting script from.

-Along with the build-file templates is the driving template Configurations/common.tmpl, which looks through all the information in
-%unified_info and generates all the rulesets to build libraries, programs and all intermediate files, using the rule generating functions defined in the build-file template.
+Along with the build-file templates is the driving template [`Configurations/common.tmpl`](common.tmpl), which looks through all the information in `%unified_info` and generates all the rulesets to build libraries, programs and all intermediate files, using the rule generating functions defined in the build-file template.

-As an example with the smaller build.info set we've seen as an example, producing the rules to build 'libcrypto' would result in the following calls:
+As an example with the smaller `build.info` set we've seen as an example, producing the rules to build `libcrypto` would result in the following calls:

     # Note: obj2shlib will only be called if shared libraries are